twilio-labs/function-templates/funlet-simple-menu/README.md

   - ...
   - `FUNLET_MENU_OPTION9_URL` and `FUNLET_MENU_OPTION9_DIGITS`
   - `FUNLET_MENU_OPTION0_URL` and `FUNLET_MENU_OPTION0_DIGITS`
+  If the environment property for an option URL is set without the environment property for the matching digits, the digits default to the number of the option: 1, 2, ..., 9, 0.
 3. Script: `MY_OPTIONS` constant with key/values for digits/URLs

 ### Digits (Stage 2)